bndiep/bndiep/README.md

 ### Hello World! 👋

 My name is Bach!
-I am a full stack web developer!
+I am a software engineer at Codecademy!

 - ✅ I recently completed a [Pokédex](https://bndiep.github.io/pokedex/) app using React.js and Styled Components!
+(Looking back, it needs a bit of a refactor and I was to include responsiveness as well!)
 - 🔭 I’m currently working on a few projects.
 My backlog is growing. 😰 At this time, I'm collaboratively working on a Windows XP themed portfolio on [Replit](https://replit.com/@rmdpalo/Portfolio#src/components/MenuBar.js).
-I'm also trying to build a COVID data vizualization app using React.js and a library called Nivo.
-In the future, I will be pairing with a friend to build a social media app!
-- 🌱 I’m currently learning Tailwind CSS, TypeScript, and MongoDB.
+- 🌱 I’m currently learning Tailwind CSS, TypeScript, and Python.
 - 👯 I’m looking to collaborate on any good first issue open source projects here on GitHub!
-- 🤔 I’m looking for job that can help others and enrich my learning as a 🔰 developer!~
+- 🤔 I’m looking for opportunities to learn from other's experiences and enrich my learning as a 🔰 developer!~
 - 💬 Ask me about what my name means in Vietnamese and how to pronounce it in all the ways.
 - 📫 How to reach me: bachdiep.dev@gmail.com || Twitter: [@itsabach](https://twitter.com/itsabach) || LinkedIn: [bachdiep](www.linkedin.com/in/bachdiep) || Polywork: [@bach](https://www.polywork.com/bach)
 - 😄 Pronouns: she/her/hers